The basics:brian moran

 hire brian moran

 Brian Moran is available for exclusive private events, as well as public concerts.
-To check pricing or to hire Brian Moran, Contact Jay Siegan Presents here
+To inquire about pricing and availability of Brian Moran, or to book Brian Moran for your event, Contact Jay Siegan Presents here.

 Notable Facts: Brian's instructional articles have been published in Acoustic Guitar Magazine.
 He currently plays with Grupo Falso Baiano, Jorge Alabe and Grupo Samba Rio, and as a leader and sideman in various other jazz, blues, and world music groups.